College is expensive, and the cost keeps going up.

 4. Rent Instead of Buy

 A better option is to rent your books for the semester.
-Luckily, plenty of stores that sell textbooks to students have also figured this out and will now happily let you rent texts.
-Many of the sites that sell used textbooks also allow you to rent, such as Amazon, Chegg, sellbackyourBook.com, or CampusBooks.
+Luckily, plenty of stores that sell textbooks to students have also figured this out and will now happily let you rent textbooks.
+Many of the sites that sell used textbooks — such as Amazon, Chegg, sellbackyourBook.com, and CampusBooks — also offer textbook rentals.

 5. Go Digital

-Digital copies, or e-books, of textbooks often have a lower price tag than print copies.
+Digital textbooks, or e-books, often have a lower price tag than print copies.
 If you have a Kindle or another type of e-reader, you can usually get a better deal on the e-book version of a text than a print copy.